 This past week Forbes ran an article on a case where the FBI was able to get data on a U.S. ProtonMail user who was being investigated for harassment (but not charged with any crime).

 The warrant revealed that the FBI managed to acquire data from Proton Technologies, the owner of Proton Mail, to kick off the hunt for the anonymous emailer.
-It’s a rare example of a U.S. data request on Proton and shows how small pieces of metadata from encrypted software can prove hugely useful for cops trying to unmask users who expect strong privacy protections from such apps.
+It’s a rare example of a U.S. data request on Proton and shows how small pieces of metadata from encrypted software can prove hugely useful for cops trying to unmask users who expect strong privacy protections from such apps.– Forbes

-In this case, Proton Technologies provided the FBI with the \”recovery and associated email addresses\” of the user, which lead to his discovery.
+In this case, Proton Technologies provided the FBI with the “recovery and associated email addresses” of the user, which lead to his discovery.

 Two years ago, RestorePrivacy ran an article on another ProtonMail logging case involving a French activist who was also a ProtonMail user.
-In that case, French police received the user\'s IP address from Proton Technologies, leading to the arrest of the suspect.
+In that case, French police received the user’s IP address from Proton Technologies, leading to the arrest of the suspect.

-This begs the question, how common are cases like these, particularly with cases that don\'t end up in the news?
+This begs the question, how common are cases like these, particularly with cases that don’t end up in the news?

-Nearly 6,000 data request orders \”complied with\” in 2022
+Nearly 6,000 data request orders “complied with” in 2022

-To ProtonMail\'s credit, the organization publishes a transparency report going back to 2017.
+To ProtonMail’s credit, the organization publishes a transparency report going back to 2017.
 In it, we find the following statistics detailing legal orders for user data.

 Additionally, you can see that the number for all three categories continues to climb every year.
 With that being said, this growth is also not surprising given that ProtonMail is a popular brand with a growing user base.
 Aside from email, the company also offers Proton VPN and a Proton Pass, a password manager.